 - Text

-- Checkbox
+- Check box

-- Dropdown
+- Drop-down

 - Date

 - Query

-If you are not interested in creating all types of input controls, but want to work through part of the example, then delete parameters for the input controls that you do not want to create before you run the report.
+If you're not interested in creating all types of input controls, but want to work through part of the example, delete parameters for the input controls you don't create before you run the report.

-The complex report that you create in this example is almost exactly like the SalesByMonth report in the Reports folder of the repository.
+The complex report you create in this example is almost exactly like the SalesByMonth report in the Reports folder of the repository.

-To upload the main JRXML and suggested resource files for the complex report unit
+To upload the main JRXML and suggested resource files for the complex report unit: